How to Book

 - Student Members can join any of our weekly courses running during the academic year (subject to availability).
 Some courses have materials costs, which students will need to pay.
 This is indicated in the class description.

-- To enrol, complete the membership form and visit Brunel Arts' Reception in the Arts Centre building or if you are not on campus during the daytime, you may call Brunel Arts to check availability and pay the membership fee by card.
+- To enrol, visit Brunel Arts' Reception in the Arts Centre building - or if you are not on campus during the daytime, you may call Brunel Arts to check availability and pay the membership fee by card.
+(Our membership application form is available to download by clicking here )

 - Payment can be made by cheque, cash, credit or debit card.